optivem/atdd-accelerator-template-java/monolith/README.md

 $PSVersionTable.PSVersion
 ```

-Ensure you have JDK 25 installed
+Ensure you have JDK 21 installed

 ```shell
 java -version
 ```

-Check that JAVA_HOME is set correctly & points to your JDK 25 installation
+Check that JAVA_HOME is set correctly & points to your JDK 21installation

 ```shell
 echo $env:JAVA_HOME